LilithHafner/Chairmarks.jl/docs/src/explanations.md

 ## How is this faster than BenchmarkTools?

 A few reasons
-- Chairmarks doesn't run garbage collection between each sample by default
+- Chairmarks doesn't run garbage collection at the start of every benchmark by default
 - Chairmarks has faster and more efficient auto-tuning
 - Chairmarks runs its arguments as functions in the scope that the benchmark was invoked from, rather than `eval`ing them at global scope.
 This makes it possible to get